MicrosoftDocs/power-pages-docs/power-pages-docs/configure/ai-copilot-overview.md

 ---
-title: Overview of AI-powered Copilot features in Power Pages (preview)
+title: Overview of AI-powered and Copilot features in Power Pages (preview)
-description: Learn how AI-powered Copilot features in Power Pages simplify website creation and provide an enhanced user experience. ms.topic: overview ms.date: 09/06/2023
+description: Learn how AI-powered and Copilot features in Power Pages simplify website creation and provide an enhanced user experience. ms.topic: overview ms.date: 09/06/2023
 author: sandhangitmsft